Cubs take on the Marlins in first of 4-game series

 PITCHING PROBABLES: Marlins: Andrew Jacob Puk (0-3, 5.91 ERA, 2.44 WHIP, eight strikeouts); Cubs: Jameson Taillon (0-0)

-BOTTOM LINE: The Chicago Cubs host the Miami Marlins on Thursday to open a four-game series.
+BOTTOM LINE: The Chicago Cubs host the Miami Marlins on Friday to begin a four-game series.

-Chicago has an 11-7 record overall and a 5-1 record at home.
-The Cubs have hit 21 total home runs to rank fifth in the NL.
+Chicago has an 11-7 record overall and a 5-1 record in home games.
+The Cubs have an 8-2 record in games when they scored at least five runs.

-Miami has a 2-4 record on the road and a 4-15 record overall.
-The Marlins are 3-10 in games when they have allowed a home run.
+Miami is 2-4 on the road and 4-15 overall.
+The Marlins have a 1-3 record in games when they hit at least two home runs.

-The matchup Thursday is the first meeting of the season between the two clubs.
+The matchup Friday is the first meeting this season between the two teams.

-TOP PERFORMERS: Michael Busch has six home runs, nine walks and 13 RBI while hitting .317 for the Cubs.
-Seiya Suzuki is 12-for-37 with three doubles, two home runs and nine RBI over the past 10 games.
+TOP PERFORMERS: Cody Bellinger has a double, a triple, three home runs and 12 RBI for the Cubs.
+Michael Busch is 12-for-37 with two doubles and five home runs over the past 10 games.

-Bryan De La Cruz has a .288 batting average to lead the Marlins, and has four doubles and three home runs.
-Luis Arraez is 14-for-40 with three RBI over the past 10 games.
+Bryan De La Cruz leads the Marlins with seven extra base hits (four doubles and three home runs).
+Jake Burger is 5-for-32 with a double, three home runs and eight RBI over the last 10 games.

 LAST 10 GAMES: Cubs: 6-4, .223 batting average, 3.94 ERA, outscored opponents by six runs